 Is my poetry worth publishing?

+It's all well and good to learn how to publish a poem – but should you?
 When do you know your poem is ready to be published?
 This is the question nearly every poet asks themselves, even when they’re far into their writing career.
 And it’s tough to be sure!

 Some good signs your poetry is ready to be published might be: